Canon G3 X vs Panasonic LX15

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (33 percent) than the Canon G3 X. Moreover, the LX15 is substantially lighter (58 percent) than the G3X.
 It is worth mentioning in this context that the G3X is splash and dust resistant, while the LX15 does not feature any corresponding weather-sealing.

-Concerning battery life, the G3X gets 300 shots out of its NB-10L battery, while the LX15 can take 260 images on a single charge of its DMW-BLH7 power pack.
+Concerning battery life, the G3X gets 300 shots out of its Canon NB-10L battery, while the LX15 can take 260 images on a single charge of its Panasonic DMW-BLH7 power pack.
 The power pack in the LX15 can be charged via the USB port, which can be very convenient when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

-Camera Model |
+# | Camera Model |

 Camera Width |